-At the link here, scan down the article, are sketches of the waveforms & some additional detailed information on single and three phase systems. http://bmwmotorcycletech.info/boxerelectrics.htm.
+At the link here, scan down the article, as there are sketches of the waveforms & some additional detailed information on single and three phase systems. https://bmwmotorcycletech.info/boxerelectrics.htm.
 The sketches will help you understand 3-phase.

 Ø is the symbol universally accepted in electrical circuits for 'phase'.
 A 3Ø system has few drawbacks.
 One is that the diodes circuitry used for rectification is more complex & there are more of them; another is complexity & more labor in manufacturing.